Review findings

 Using the Veracode Platform

-To ignore flaws from Static Analysis or Dynamic Analysis scans in the Veracode Platform, you can use mitigation actions, such as mitigating a finding as a potential false positive or accepting the risk of not resolving them, using the Triage Flaws page or the APIs.
+To ignore flaws from Static Analysis or Dynamic Analysis scans in the Veracode Platform, use the mitigation actions, such as mitigating a finding as a potential false positive or accepting the risk of not resolving them, using the Triage Flaws page or the APIs.

-To ignore issues for open-source components in the Veracode Platform, see SCA Agent-based Scan or SCA Upload and Scan.
+To ignore vulnerabilities detected by Veracode SCA scans using the Veracode Platform, see SCA Agent-based Scan or SCA Upload and Scan.
+To ignore issues from SCA Agent-based Scan, use the Issues List page for a selected workspace.

 Using your IDE